sarulse/SampleCode/productlaravelapp/readme.md

 ## Input Validation using Angular JS

-At [index.php](https://github.com/sarulse/SampleCode/blob/master/productlaravelapp/resources/views/index.php) : ng-show is used to display error messages if the required field is not filled
+At [index.php](https://github.com/sarulse/SampleCode/blob/master/productlaravelapp/resources/views/index.php) : ng-show is used to display error messages if the required field is not filled.

 ## Location of the Snapshots